AnonymizedCodes/AdaPruner/README.md

 ####  Pruning Results
 The pruning results of CIFAR10 and CIFAR100 can be found at '''./Pruning_Results/'''.

-One can directly use it to select samples from training set.
+Researchers can directly use it to construct the pruned training set in an offline manner.

 #### Using Pruned Datasets to Train models
  ```--gpu```, the GPU used, the default is 0